stat545ubc-2021/ChloeYou_Mini_Data_Analysis/mini-project-2.md

 Compute the range, mean, median, and standard deviation of ratio of positive user reviews, along with the number of games released on steam across the groups of publishers.

+**Comment:** The min, max, mean, median, and standard deviation of positive review ratios for all games of a publisher tells us the overall distribution of player reviews for the publisher.
+By counting how much unique games the publisher has on Steam we are able to roughly gauge which publishers produce more games.

 ``` r
 publisher_summary <- publishers %>%
   group_by(publisher) %>%